 For this reason, I’m going to share with you my answer based on the month you plan to visit here, along with my recommended places to visit during that month.
 To start, however, let me share with you a couple times when you should not travel to China.

 If there is any way to avoid it, there is a specific time during which you should avoid stepping foot in China – Chinese Spring Festival.

 If you’re doing your research you’ll probably read other travel websites telling you to avoid all China holidays but this isn’t true.
 I’ve traveled plenty of times during the National Holiday (October 1) and Labor Day (May 1) and it’s been great.
 The holiday has been cut short so much that now most Chinese citizens have decided its not worth traveling during those holidays anymore.

 The one exception is the Chinese New Year (aka “Spring Festival”).
-Not only is each mode of transportation packed full, most shops, grocery stores and even some tourist attractions are closed for a few days during this holiday.
-Because it’s based on the lunar calendar, you’ll need to check the 2018 China public holiday calendar to find out which day Spring Festival lands on.
+Not only is each mode of transportation packed full and often sold out of tickets, most shops, grocery stores and even some tourist attractions are closed for a few days during this holiday.
+Because it’s based on the lunar calendar, you’ll need to check the 2019 China public holiday calendar to find out which day Spring Festival lands on.